ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 After computing trajectories for a lot of tilings, we observe that some evolutions are bounded.

 The following example is the smallest bounded trajectory obtained until now with the rule SP.
 It has a period of 48 steps, so it is called "SP48".
 It can be reduced to a graph with 20 vertices, 30 edges and 12 faces...
-Maybe a dodecahedron?
+Maybe there is a name for this particular dodecahedron?
 Here are the 50 first steps from 1 to 50 (there are some small edges):

 <img src="../images/2016-12-11-Langton-Voronoi/bounded_SP_48_smaller/234_1.png" alt="Bounded with SP" width="19%"/>